 Although I was still working in C, the conversion of Unix Angmar to MajorBBS Angmar wasn't entirely straightforward.
 I won't bore you with all the technical details, but the main challenge was converting a classic Unix client/server program into a single-threaded DOS application (with all of the MajorBBS hooks and specificities).
 Still, as I recall, things went pretty smoothly and quickly.
 And not having that damned BBS taking up all of my time and attention allowed me to really soar with the eagles programming-wise.
 In fact, I recall this whole period pretty fondly.
 Creatively and technically, I was really humming along, and by December of '94 I had a beta version that I was ready to go live with.

 Jim (my guy at Adept) and I decided more or less mutually that we couldn't call this thing Angmar (again, living in fear of the imaginary bloodthirsty hordes of lawyers at Tolkien Enterprises).
 So, we (and everyone we could get our hands on) had a naming contest and the best we could come up with was "Swords of Chaos".
 Well, not bad I guess.
 It certainly had some cachet and it did reflect the general goings-on of the game.
 In any case, it was certainly better than (shudder) Angbar.
 So, I got my MajorBBS all configured, ordered up some phone lines (I think I started with six, maybe eight of them) and prepared to go back online.
 One of the very specific memories I still have is plugging the phone lines back into the jacks in preparation for going live and getting a RING/CONNECT instantly.
-Somebody, by odd stroke of fate, had been trying the old Unix BBS phone number (which I had retained) and BOOM, became my first MajorBBS subscriber.
+Somebody, by odd stroke of fate, had been trying the old Unix BBS phone number (which I had retained) and BA-BOOM, became my first MajorBBS subscriber.
 No, I didn't kid myself into thinking that throngs of Angmar-thirsty BBS'ers had been clawing desperately at my door for all those weeks and months, waiting for me to finish the migration.
 But still, it was a pretty good omen by any measure.

-Clearly, I needed as many warm bodies as possible, so I went and posted ads on a zillion local BBS's and then threw the doors open wide - totally free access.
+Clearly, I needed as many warm bodies as possible, so once again I went and posted ads on a zillion local BBS's and then threw the doors open wide - totally free access.
 Not surprisingly, many of my old and faithful subscribers reemerged in fairly short order (along with a host of newbies) and the beta-testing period was seriously under way.
 Fortunately, the core code of the game itself had been well tested over the previous years, so it was just a matter of a few weeks before I had a product that I could actually put up for sale in the MajorBBS market.